Friday, July 2, 2021

 The seemingly inevitable, nowhere near as good, remake appeared in 1988.
 There was also an unofficial remake, Color Me Dead (1969).

 [1] D.O.A.’s murder plot exists in a sort of reverse-retroactive time frame: the crime of murder has been committed but the hero’s death will actually take place in the future.
 This is distinct from the similarly plotted ‘spectral incognizance’ story, in which the unbeknownst protagonist has been dead or is in the process of dying all along, and it’s only revealed to the audience, and the protagonist, at the end.
 The early Sixties cult classic Carnival of Souls is a good example.
-The trope was also done for at last one Twilight Zone episode.
+The trope was also employed for at least one Twilight Zone episode.

-[2] The scene at The Fisherman is probably the most unvarnished portrait of a jazz club in a mainstream film up to this time.
+[2] The scene at The Fisherman is one of the more unvarnished portraits of a jazz club in a mainstream film up to this time.
 A few years later the Brit noir Sleeping Tiger did a pretty good job of a realistic depiction of a jazz club, as did Kiss Me Deadly (1955), I Want to Live (1958), and Odds Against Tomorrow (1959), with KMD presenting a fairly sedate, otherwise all-black club where Mike Hammer likes to hang out.
 Like The Fisherman, the club in Odds Against Tormorrow is multi-racial, rare for films of that era.
 The jazz club in the below mentioned Sweet Smell of Success (1957) is a low-keyed, well scrubbed affair.
 Another depiction of a 1950s jazz club, this one another fairly bland, clean cut example, can be seen in the Perry Mason tv series, ‘The Case of the Jaded Joker,’ episode (1959).

 Trivia: In D.O.A. the bartender at the club chastises Bigelow for not being very hip.
 Surprising that he uses this term given ‘hep’ was more in fashion in the Forties and even Fifties.
 Interestingly, in Sweet Smell of Success, which appeared nearly a decade after D.O.A., Hunsecker lectures the senator that any hep person could see that he and the young woman who accompanies him are an item.
 In the 1946 film Ziegfeld Follies Judy Garland performs “The Great Lady Gives an Interview,” in which she declares that she wants her fans to know she’s really hep.
 In 1958 Ann Miller essayed a live TV version of the same number and also used the word ‘hep.’
+By the way, Ann Miller's version holds up pretty well when compared with the Garland.

 [3] Joel Dinerstein, The Origins of Cool in Postwar America, Univ. of Chicago Pr., 2017, pp.198-206.

 [4] Miss Britton was woefully underutilized in the movies, and in the Fifties and Sixties she confined her work mostly to theater and television, most notably as Mrs. Brown on the tv series My Favorite Martian.
-Panela Britton was only 51 years old when she dies of a brain tumor in 1974.
+Panela Britton was only 51 years old when she died of a brain tumor in 1974.

 [5] Miss Luez plays the femme fatale Marla Rakubian in D.O.A.
 Marla's a bit of a mystery woman since her status in Majac's criminal organization, as well as her ultimate fate, is murky.